ksfarmhouse/ksfh-meals/README.md

 # ksfh-meals
-Basic website for FarmHouse members at Kansas State University to request late plates and to sign in or out for meals.<br>
+Basic website for FarmHouse members to request late plates and to sign in or out for meals.<br>
 This is the new Ruby Version of the website.

 ## Specs: